axiomatic-systems/skeyma/docs/api/index.rst

   Returns mutliple Key objects

-  When multiple KIDs are specified, separated by ',' characters, mutliple Key objects can be retrieved with a single request.
+  When multiple KIDs are specified, separated by ',' characters, multiple Key objects can be retrieved with a single request.
 Just like for other requests, each KID may be expressed as a 32-character hex string, or a '^' followed by an arbitrary string.
   The response body contains a JSON array of Key objects

   **Example Request**